Thermal transport through a single trapped ion under strong laser illumination: Results

+This phenomenology suggests that the response of $R$ to variations in the thermal relaxation rates, combined with the flexibility offered by lasers of different intensities and detunings, opens up avenues for future investigations.
+These studies could focus on optimizing these parameters to achieve targeted values of the rectification factor.
+This approach could further broaden the potential applications of this system for thermal devices \cite{kalantar2021} and non-equilibrium thermodynamics \cite{neqt}.

-In Fig. \ref{fig:rect}, we present how the rectification factor depends on $\delta$ and $\Omega$.
-The temperature of the cold and hot reservoirs were set to $T_C = 0.5 \nu$ and $T_H = 5 \nu$, respectively.
-We define the current $J_\rightarrow$ as being the one when the cold reservoir is coupled to the electronic part, while $J_\leftarrow$ means the opposite, the electronic part being coupled to the hot reservoir.
-Once again, we observe the circular patterns show up.
-Despite being considerably asymmetric throughout the parameter ranges, we note that, close to the first circular sector, we have a clear bias towards negative rectification factors.
-In the second sector this also seem to be true, but with sharper changes in $R$ close to the circle line.
-In the third circle, however, the step size used in the numeric discretization did not give enough resolution for us to make a precise observation.
+To gain a deeper understanding of how rectification depends on the parameters controlled by the laser properties, we once again fix the dissipation rates as $\gamma_M = \gamma_E = \gamma$ and present a simulation of the rectification factor for various values of $\delta$ and $\Omega$, as shown in Fig.~\ref{fig:rect2d}.
+Again, circular patterns tend to emerge across the parameter space, but now the phenomenology is more complex.
+We observe a tendency toward negative rectification factors near the first circular sector.
+This trend appears in the second sector as well, though with sharper variations in $R$ close to the circular boundary.
+When approaching the third circular sector, however, the step size used in the numeric discretization did not have enough resolution for us to make a precise observation.
 In fact, as it can also be observed in the other figures, it appears that the variations in the features studied here become increasingly sharper for the outer circular sectors.
-This can ultimately constrain numerical studies for large integers $m$ in Eq. (\ref{circular}), since finer and finer discretization steps will be needed.
+This can ultimately constrain numerical studies for large integers $m$ in Eq.~(\ref{circular}), since finer and finer discretization steps will be needed.

-Overall, what we can observe in this last plot and the previous ones is that the system composed of a trapped ion interacting with a laser exhibits a remarkably rich behavior when subjected to a temperature gradient.
-The circular patterns and the entire phenomenology resulting from different coupling and detuning regimes make this system highly attractive for the investigation of the fundamentals of quantum mechanics and non-equilibrium thermodynamics \cite{neqt}.